 In 2008, the American College of Sports Medicine (ACSM) launched the ACSM American Fitness Index (Fitness Index), in partnership with the Anthem Foundation.
 The Fitness Index ranks America’s 100 largest cities on a composite of health behaviors, health outcomes, community infrastructure, and local policies that support a physically active lifestyle.
 With the help of the Fitness Index, local officials, community groups, health organizations, and individual citizens can assess factors contributing to their city’s fitness, health, and quality of life.

 The Fitness Index offers tailored guidance to local officials and community leaders that are ready to make their city one of the healthiest cities in America.
-This assistance focuses on strategies and policies with the best evidence for improving health, increasing physical activity, and that does the most good for the most residents – with a high priority on under-served populations.
+This assistance focuses on strategies and policies with the best evidence for improving health, increasing physical activity, and that does the most good for the most residents – with a priority on under-served populations.

 The Fitness Index is honored to have assisted city officials in Cincinnati, Indianapolis, Las Vegas, Miami, and Oklahoma City with:

 - understanding their city’s Fitness Index rankings,

 - identifying actionable areas for improvement, and

 The ACSM American Fitness Index Advisory Board is a standing board separate from the ACSM Board of Trustees.
 The Advisory Board is committed to a strong link and communications with the ACSM Board of Trustees, membership, and existing strategic initiatives.

 Chair: Stella Volpe, Ph.D., R.D.N., ACSM-CEP, FACSM, Virginia Tech

 Vice Chair: NiCole Keith, Ph.D., FACSM, Indiana University, Regenstrief Institute, Inc.

 Alvin Morton, III, M.S., University of Tennessee, Knoxville